-The Annexure referred to in our report to the members of VIKAS ECOTECH LIMITED("the Company") for the year ended 31st March, 2017.
+The Annexure referred to in our report to the members of VIKAS ECOTECH LIMITED ("the Company") for the year ended $31^{st}$ March, 2017.
 We report that:

-S. Particulars Auditor's Remarks No. (i) (a) whether the company is maintaining proper showing full particulars, including qua details and situation of fixed assets; records As informed and explained to us, the Company has ntitative maintained proper records showing full particulars including quantitative details and situation of fixed assets.
-However we have not seen and examined any fixed assets register and solely relied upon the management (b) whether these fixed assets have been physical verified by the management at reasonable in whether any material discrepancies were nor such verification and if so, whether the same been properly dealt with in the books of according to t tervals; verified by the management in a phased periodical ticed on manner and no material discrepancies were noticed on ne have such physical verification.
-However we have not seen and (c) Whether the title deeds of immovable proper held in the name of the company.
-If not, pro details thereof; rties are According to information and explanations given to us (ii) whether physical verification of inventory ha conducted at reasonable intervals by the mana and whether any material discrepancies were noti if so, whether they have been properly dealt wit books of account; gement inventories have been physically verified during the ced and year by the Management at reasonable intervals and as (iii) Whether the company has granted any loans, a or unsecured to companies, firms, Limited Partnerships or other parties covered in the maintained under section 189 of the Compan 2013.
-If so, secured The company has not granted any loans, secured Liability or unsecured, to companies, firms, Limited Liability register Partnerships or other parties covered in the register (a) whether the terms and conditions of the g such loans are not prejudicial to the cor interest; (b) whether the schedule of repayment of princ payment of interest has been stipulated and the repayments or receipts are regular; (c) if the amount is overdue, state the total overdue for more than ninety days, and reasonable steps have been taken by the co for recovery of the principal and interest; whether (iv) In respect of loans, investments, guarantees, and whether provisions of section 185 and 186 Companies Act, 2013 have been complied with provide the details thereof. of the provided any security during the year.
+C Particulars Auditor's Domarko S. No. Particulars Auditor's Remarks (i) (a) whether the company is maintaining proper records showing full particulars, including quantitative details and situation of fixed assets; As informed and explained to us, the Company has maintained proper records showing full particulars including quantitative details and situation of fixed assets.
+However we have not seen and examined any fixed assets register and solely relied upon the management representation given to us in this regard. (b) whether these fixed assets have been physically verified by the management at reasonable intervals; whether any material discrepancies were noticed on such verification and if so, whether the same have been properly dealt with in the books of account; verified by the management in a phased periodical manner and no material discrepancies were noticed on (c) Whether the title deeds of immovable properties are held in the name of the company.
+If not, provide the details thereof; (ii) whether physical verification of inventory has been conducted at reasonable intervals by the management and whether any material discrepancies were noticed and if so, whether they have been properly dealt with in the books of account; inventories have been physically verified during the year by the Management at reasonable intervals and as (iii) Whether the company has granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
+If so, or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register (a) whether the terms and conditions of the grant of such loans are not prejudicial to the company's interest; (b) whether the schedule of repayment of principal and payment of interest has been stipulated and whether the repayments or receipts are regular; (c) if the amount is overdue, state the total amount overdue for more than ninety days, and whether reasonable steps have been taken by the company for recovery of the principal and interest; (iv) In respect of loans, investments, guarantees, and security whether provisions of section 185 and 186 of the Companies Act, 2013 have been complied with.
+If not, provide the details thereof. provided any security during the year.
 However the